BirminghamConservatoire/IntegraLive/documentation/markdown/module-development/module-development.md

 ![](../../page-images/q.png)

-**Endpoint Type** determines whether the Endpoint is a Control parameter such as “delay time” or “frequency” or a Stream such as a module audio input or output.
-If Stream is selected, then the Stream Direction must be specified as Input or Output in the Stream Info box.
-If Control is selected then many other options are available as explained below.
+**Endpoint Type** defines whether the Endpoint is a Control parameter such as “delay time” or “frequency” or a Stream such as a module audio input or output.
+When Stream is selected, the Stream Direction must be specified as Input or Output in the Stream Info box.
+When Control is selected then many other options are available as explained below.

 **Widget** is used to optionally define a Widget that is assigned to a Control endpoint.
 Each Endpoint may only have one widget, however, one widget can be assigned to multiple endpoints.
 For example an XYScratchPad widget has an “x” and “y” axis, and these axes can be assigned to different endpoints such as “pitch” and ”position”.
 In order to associate a single widget with multiple endpoints the Label field must be completed, and assigned the same value for each endpoint.
 Following the previous example, the Label “scrubWidget” could be given to the XYScratchPad “x” assigned to “position” and also to the XYScratchPad “y” assigned to “pitch”.

 **Control Info** is used to define a more detailed definition of Control Endpoints.

 **Control Type** can either be State or Bang.
 Bang should be selected for endpoints that correspond to trigger parameters such as “play” or “stop”.
 State should be selected for parameters that have a value associated with them such as “delayTime” or “frequency”.
-If State is selected then the State Info box will be displayed.
+When State is selected then the State Info box will be displayed.

 **State Info ⇒ State Type** is used to define the type of value that can be stored by the endpoint.
 Types supported by Integra are Float (32-bit), Integer (32-bit) and String.